zacharybanken/SubtizingGame/README.md

 # [Try it out!](https://zacharybanken.github.io/SubtizingGame/)

 This is a cross-platform app I made to learn how to use React Native and expo.
-The app demonstrates the concept of [subtizing](https://en.wikipedia.org/wiki/Subitizing), and lets you set different modes and speeds to experience the phenomenon.
+The app demonstrates the concept of [subtizing](https://en.wikipedia.org/wiki/Subitizing) and short-term memory.